How to Find a Nether Fortress in Minecraft

 However, similar to randomly-generated structures in the Overworld, nether fortresses are challenging to find.

 The main benefit of finding a nether fortress in Minecraft is the structure’s blaze presence.
-These mobs are fundamental to progress into the game, especially if you consider alchemy-crafting vital for your play style.
+These mobs provide a fundamental to progress into the game, especially if you consider alchemy-crafting vital for your play style.

 Finding a Nether fortress outside of the Nether dimension is impossible.
 Therefore, you need to hop out of the Overworld into a Nether portal.